syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 ---
 ## Overview

-A custom report item allows users to add functionality that's not natively supported in RDL or extend the functionality of existing controls in RDL standard.
-The design-time component allows the custom report item to be defined and manipulated in design surface of ReportDesigner.
+A custom report item allows you to add the functionality that is not natively supported in the RDL or extend the functionality of existing controls in the RDL standard.
+The design-time component allows the custom report item to be defined and manipulated in the design surface of the report designer.

 ## Creating a custom report item design-time component
-The design-time component is a control that can be used in Syncfusion Report Designer as like other built-in report items such as Textbox, Tablix, Rectangle etc. The following section provides guideline to create **Barcode** custom report item.
+The design-time component is a control that can be used in the Syncfusion Report Designer like other built-in report items such as Textbox, Tablix, Rectangle, and so on.
+The following section provides guideline to create a **Barcode** custom report item.

-### Create report item assembly
+### Create a report item assembly
-1. Open the Visual Studio and select class library project type, name the project as "Syncfusion.Extensions.BarcodeDesigner" for design-time component.
+1. Open the Visual Studio and select the class library project type, and then name the project as "Syncfusion.Extensions.BarcodeDesigner" for the design-time component.
-2. Add the Syncfusion references "Syncfusion.ReportControls.Wpf" and "Syncfusion.ReportDesigner.WPF" to application.
+2. Add the Syncfusion references "Syncfusion.ReportControls.Wpf" and "Syncfusion.ReportDesigner.WPF" to an application.
-3. Add new class file "BarcodeCRIDesigner" by inheriting the `CustomReportItemDesigner` class.
+3. Add a new class file "BarcodeCRIDesigner" by inheriting the `CustomReportItemDesigner` class.

->Note:  Refer the above assemblies from the below installed location For report platform: %localappdata%\Syncfusion\ReportsSDK\Samples\Common\Assemblies and
+>Note:  Refer to above assemblies from the below installed location.
+For report platform: %localappdata%\Syncfusion\ReportsSDK\Samples\Common\Assemblies and
 For Essential Studio: C:\Program Files (x86)\Syncfusion\Essential Studio{{ site.releaseversion }}\Assemblies

-The following attributes must be set to BarcodeCRIDesigner class.
+The following attributes must be set to BarcodeCRIDesigner class:

 Attribute Name	|Description
 ----------|------------
-Localized Name	|This is the attribute used to specify display name to use for the custom report item.
+Localized name	|This is the attribute used to specify the display name for the custom report item.
-Custom Editor	|This is used to invoke property editor for custom report item.
+Custom editor	|This is used for the invoke property editor of the custom report item.
 CustomReportItem	|This is the attribute used to identify the type of the custom report item.
-The name must match the value of the <Name> attribute of the ReportItem element in the ReportExtension.config file.
+The name must match with the value of the <Name> attribute of the ReportItem element in the ReportExtension.config file.
-ToolboxBitmap|	Icon that represents the custom report item in user interface.
+ToolboxBitmap|	Icon that represents the custom report item in the user interface.

 {% highlight c# %}